esthorace/python-theme/README.md

 # Python Theme

-It’s a beautiful theme inspired by HackTheBox with some visualization enhancements for Python, Django, HTML, CSS and Javascript.
+It’s a beautiful theme with some visualization enhancements for Python, Django, HTML, CSS and Javascript.

 ## Python Dark Theme